 As of 2019, Kate has published eleven books under the KDD and Makadu imprints and is currently at work on two new titles.
 KDD has won a number of awards, including UK Microbusiness of the Year in 2016.
 Emily founded specialist food and drink imprint Kitchen Press in 2011.
 She started her career at Canongate in the mid nineties, moving to Leckie & Leckie before abandoning the book trade to set up a record label with her husband.
 She then spent the next ten years working in music development before the idea of making a cookbook with Dundee cafe The Parlour took hold.
 The Parlour Cafe Cookbook went on to win a Gourmand Cookbook Award for Best First Book and Kitchen Press was born.
 Emily Dewhurst is the publisher of The Kitchen Press, an award-winning independent publisher specialising in food writing since 2011.
 The Kitchen Press works with independent restaurants and chefs to create bespoke illustrated cookbooks that capture the flavours that make them unique.

-Owner, Jenny Brown Associates
+Founder, Jenny Brown Associates

 Publisher, Kitchen Press